idleberg/sublime-nsis/README.md

 * IsWin, IsRunningX64, and IsServer checks

 #### Examples:
-To quickly add a message box with three buttons labeled "Yes", "No" and "Cancel", you could type something like `doync` to trigger the`do:MB_YESNOCANCEL` snippet.
+To quickly add a message box with three buttons labeled "Yes", "No" and "Cancel", you could type something like `doync` to trigger the`do__MB_YESNOCANCEL` snippet.
 This will insert the following line to the current position:

     MessageBox MB_YESNOCANCEL "messagebox_text"